aldiyardesigner/toy-cover/README.md

 # toy-cover
 Made this cover for myself, using it as my work.
+Made on figma.
-Made on figma Cover in Russian
+Cover in Russian